adrianbarwicki/hackzurich-drive-focus/README.md

 If the head is directed towards down, it might be an indication for a driver sleeping or looking down at the phone, even if the phone may not be visible at a time.
 The distance between eyes and the nose, when projected onto a 2D-plane, is shorter in this case.

-4. Active drives with full control

-With this data train separately  models that we use to

 ## Where to start?
 ***/client**
 Ionic app